 Peak performance: when to join the multitudes

 Of course, some parks have to be visited in peak season due to extreme weather conditions.
 With Alaska's Denali National Park, for example, you have little choice but to go during the high season, and the Everglades can get miserably hot and humid in the summer, so the crowds are right to go in the cooler months.
 The jaw-dropping sights of Yosemite more than makeup for the summertime hordes, and Death Valley is best enjoyed during the brief wildflower explosion of early spring, so it's both high season and the best time to go.

-Other parks – notably Hawaii Volcanoes and Haleakala - can be comfortably visited year-round.
-In fact, apart from the the occasional road-closing lava flow, high elevation snow flurry or bad vog day, there really isn't a bad time of year even if the parks see higher numbers of visitors in the summer.
+Other parks – notably Hawaiʻi Volcanoes and Haleakalā – can be comfortably visited year-round, and in fact, apart from the occasional road-closing lava flow, high-elevation snow flurry, or bad vog day, there really isn't a bad time of year, even if the parks see higher numbers of visitors in the summer.

 Low season shouldn't be overlooked either, and some parks can be at their most beautiful and peaceful in the winter months.
 The Grand Canyon with a dusting of snow; Half Dome towering over white-blanketed meadows in Yosemite Valley – these are sights you won't quickly forget.